 Rachael and Julie began to explore an opportunity to raise awareness in their fight against Prader-Willi syndrome shortly after their children were diagnosed with PWS.
-Rachael is mom to Jude, age 5, and Julie is mom to Eliza, age 3.
+Rachael is mom to Jude, age 6, and Julie is mom to Eliza, age 4.
 Both women wanted to give their children the opportunity to participate in a local, fitness-focused tradition on Thanksgiving Day with other children and families in their community.
 They also wanted to build awareness of PWS and the research needed to find effective treatments.
 A 5K for PWS research seemed like the perfect way to do both of those things at once.

 Families Give Thanks and Give Back

-Last year’s event drew over 850 participants from over 15 states and raised an incredible $50,000 for PWS research.
+Each year the event grows and last year’s event drew over 850 participants from over 15 states and raised an incredible $50,000 for PWS research.

 FPWR is so grateful to these incredible event hosts, their families, and supporters for creating such an incredible annual event.
-It's thanks to our volunteer PWS advocates and fundraisers that we're able to spread the FPWR mission and vision and help people living with PWS lead fuller, more independent lives.
+Thank you, Rachael and Julie – you are an inspiration!